gamemann/GitHub-Follow-Bot/README.md

-# GitHub Follower Bot (WIP)
+# GitHub Follow Bot
 ## Description
-This is a GitHub Follower Bot made inside of a Django application.
-Management of the bot is done inside of Django's default admin center.
+This is a GitHub Follow Bot made inside of a Django application.
+Management of the bot is done inside of Django's default admin center (`/admin`).
 The bot itself runs in the background of the Django application.

 The bot works as the following.